 Sausage Tree Safari Camp: Greater Kruger National Park Safari Perfection

-If you’re looking for an affordable, yet luxurious safari experience in Greater Kruger National Park, Sausage Tree Safari Camp will exceed all your expectations.
-Their price-quality ratio and hospitality are outstanding for South African safari lodge located in prime Big 5 reserve.
+If you’re looking for an affordable, yet luxurious safari experience in Greater Kruger National Park, Sausage Tree Safari Camp will exceed your expectations.
+Their price-quality ratio and hospitality are outstanding for a South African safari lodge located in prime Big 5 reserve.

-Sausage Tree Safari Camp combines classic South African luxury safari with an intimate, warm atmosphere that makes you feel right at home.
+Sausage Tree Safari Camp combines a classic South African safari with an intimate, warm atmosphere that makes you feel right at home.
 Their location in Balule Nature Reserve contributes to the more affordable price range than, for example, safari camps in Sabi Sands, Timbavati, or Klaserie.
-To their advantage, the location is perfect: in the middle of the game-rich area filled with sought-after Big 5 animals, overlooking Drakensberg mountains at a distance and with no other lodges in sight.
+To their advantage, the location is perfect: in the middle of the game-rich area filled with sought-after Big 5 animals, overlooking Drakensberg mountains at distance and with no other lodges in sight.

 The guides of Sausage Tree Safari Camp are among the best we’ve encountered by far in Africa.
-Their stylish safari tents and creative multi-course dinners give you the taste of exclusive South African luxury safari, yet their prices remain surprisingly affordable.
+Their stylish safari tents and delicious, creative dinners give you the taste of exclusive South African luxury safari, yet their prices remain surprisingly affordable.
 Our favorite treat: stunning sky deck lounge and pool overlooking Sausage Tree riverbed and waterhole where animals come to drink.

 Intimacy at Sausage Tree Safari Camp means that they only have 5 tents and can accommodate at maximum 10 guests at a time.
 Exquisite meals are social affairs around same table or campfire in the boma.
 You will leave with new friends and fond memories.
 Many guests end up returning over and over again.